‘Teen Mom 2’ Kailyn Lowry Reunites With Javi Marroquin, Shares New Photos On Instagram

 Kailyn Lowry and Javi Marroquin recently put their differences aside for the sake of the Teen Mom 2 star’s kids.

-According to a new report, the former couple, who parted ways last May after about 3 and a half years of marriage, was seen attending the same kids soccer game on Saturday afternoon, April 8, in Delaware.
+According to a new report, the former couple, who parted ways last May after about three and a half years of marriage, was seen attending the same kids’ soccer game on Saturday afternoon, April 8, in Delaware.

-As In Touch Weekly magazine revealed a short time later, Kailyn Lowry didn’t pose together at the event, but their attendance seemed to confirm that they’ve put their messy 2016 split behind them.
+As In Touch Weekly magazine revealed a short time later, Kailyn Lowry and Javi Marroquin didn’t pose together at the event, but their attendance seemed to confirm that they’ve put their messy 2016 split behind them.

 During the soccer game, both Kailyn Lowry and Javi Marroquin shared photos from the event on their Instagram pages.
 “Saturdays are for futbol,” Marroquin wrote in the caption of the photo below, which featured the reality dad and his son, Lincoln, 3, and former stepson, Isaac, 7.